kowusu01/VisualizeStandardDeviations/README.md

-# Simple visualization techniques to impress your friends--part1

-## Visualizing variations in user ratings in the movielens dataset using ggplot
+# Visualizing variations in user ratings in the movielens dataset

 ![alt text](https://github.com/kowusu01/VisualizeStandardDeviations/blob/main/plot2.png?raw=true)

+## Imagine as an online store discovering that some customers come to your site to purchase the same item, every time.

+## What if you knew that those customers were elderly citizens having difficulty with the use of technology, will it be worth implementing a 1-click purchase feature for them?
+Well, first you have to know if those customers actually exist.

 Discovering insights in data can be a daunting task.
 As a beginner, often you don't know where to begin.
 But an insight does not necessary mean something no one has ever thought about; rather an insight can be something you never thought existed.
 You can start with a general question or a statement, then try to see if there are some instances in the data to support it?
 Most importantly, make use of an effective visualization to reveal the pattern.